Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 # United States Burden Of Disease

-This report highlights an excerpt of the to the most recent burden of disease study grouped by location (US) and the leading causes of death across all ages (ASMR: Age Standardized Mortality rate) for both men and women.
+This report analyzes the most recent burden of disease study (GBD 2021) grouped by location (US) and the leading causes of death across all ages (ASMR: Age Standardized Mortality rate) for both men and women.

 ## **Table of Contents**